This post may contain affiliate links, meaning we get a commisson if you decide to make a purchase through them. There is no addtional cost to you.

 But this winter, scheduling was working against us, and we only had one day to spend at the OR Winter Market.
 We had to leave crazy early the next morning to film for a TV show in Tucson (more on that later).
-So after a couple meetings with sponsors, and a meet-up with the crew from Winnebago, we didn’t have much time for scouting products.
+So after a couple meetings with exhibitors, and a meet-up with the crew from Winnebago, we didn’t have much time for scouting products.
 We had to be choosy.

 We had heard about a new blanket maker that had a booth at Outdoor Retailer, and we both agreed that this would be the one stop that we would make time for: GoSnug.
 We were particularly interested in this blanket because we were having real problems with our current blanket, and the high-tech-yet-very-natural blanket seemed a good fit for our Fit RV lifestyle.

 After reading that, your first question is probably, “How in the world do you have problems with a blanket?”